 Before the age of the ink-jet, there was the lithograph.
 Invented around 1796 by German author and actor Alois Senefelder, this printing process was originally devised to easily copy scripts and other theater materials related to Senefelder’s work.

-Shipping Art Around the World
+PRIMER: Shipping Art Around the World

 Art is often delicate in nature, so the thought of shipping it any distance is a hair-raising one.
 Fortunately, there are experts who specialize in getting even the most valuable works from point A to point B–unscathed.